jverdesoto/ga-fewd/week-1/README.md

 > 3. **Live Server Preview** by *negokaz*
 > 4. **Prettier** by *Prettier*

-:boom: And now we've got our IDE ready to start working! :boom:
+:tada: And now we've got our IDE ready to start working! :tada:

 ### 2. Git
 #### What is Git?
 A very quick introduction